 Prototyping and User Feedback

 Congratulations.
 You have a business plan, and you have found investors who are interested in your mobile app startup.
 Now you can get to the part where you actually build the app.
-Chances are, your first iteration of the is not going to be spot on, in which case, you will need user feedback and tweak the app, which is a process that can take anywhere from a few months to a year.
+Chances are, your first iteration is not going to be spot on, in which case, you will need user feedback and tweak the app, which is a process that can take anywhere from a few months to a year.

 The best approach to create an app is to build an interactive prototype first.
 This should preferably contain the main feature of your mobile app, and a visual framework that will work as a test drive for your app.
 This should get you enough feedback to help you tweak your mobile app to perfection.

-Identify the Right App Dev Technology Partner
+How Do You Identify the Right App Dev Technology Partner?

 Identifying the right mobile app development technology partner (someone that has experience in hybrid app development because that is what the world is leaning towards these days) is highly critical for the success of your mobile app.
 You need to be upfront and ask all the important questions when selecting a potential development partner.
 These questions include;